chinmaySanklipur/RRHSFTC6/README.md

 * Attempts to automatically fix the condition where a Control Hub's internal Expansion Hub is not working by re-flashing its firmware
 * Makes various improvements to the Wi-Fi Direct pairing screen, especially in landscape mode
-* Makes the Robot Controller service no longer be categorically restarted when the main activity is brought to foreground
+* Makes the Robot Controller service no longer be categorically restarted when the org.firstinspires.ftc.teamcode.main activity is brought to foreground
     * (e.g. the service is no longer restarted simply by viewing the Self Inspect screen and pressing the back button)
     * It is still restarted if the Settings menu or Configure Robot menu is opened